 All cables should be as short as possible

-- Use cable ties for a tidy and safe office.
+- Use cable ties to secure cables, keeping your office tidy and safe.

 - Loose connectors are a common cause of problems.
 Ensure screws are firm, but not over tight.

 - Computers can be left on 24 hours a day but switching computers off each evening is more energy efficient.
-Use hibernation modes to make powering them up faster.
+Use hibernation modes to make powering-up faster.

 - Unexpected power failures can cause damage and data loss.
 Connect key hardware to an uninterruptible power supply (UPS).
-This will provide backup power so you can shut the hardware down properly.
+This will provide backup power in an emergency enabling you to safely power-down systems.

 3. Looking after your data

-Looking after your data should be one of your highest priorities.
-A loss of key data (eg your customer database) can have catastrophic consequences.
+Protecting data should be one of your highest priorities.
+A loss of key data, such as your customer database, can have catastrophic consequences to the reputation and future of your business.

-- You should regularly back up your data and store a copy off-site.
+- You should regularly back up your data both onsite and to the cloud.

 Make sure everyone in your business saves files in standard locations

-- It can be hard to locate files without a structured system of folders.
+- Check that employees are following your guidance.
+It can be hard to locate files without a structured system of folders.

 Manage your hard disks

-- Hard disks may slow down if the data stored on them is too fragmented.
+- Computer hard disks may run slowly if the data stored on them is too fragmented.
 You should run a defragmentation utility every six months.
 This rearranges the data on the hard disk more efficiently.

-Viruses, spyware and hackers are all serious threats to your company's data.
-Always take security precautions, and seek expert advice if you are in any doubt as to what you need.
+Viruses, spyware and malicious hackers are all serious threats to your company's data.
+Always take security precautions, update software and seek expert advice if you have concerns about your data security.

-- Respected security software packages come from Symantec, McAfee and Sophos amongst others.
+- Security software, including anti-virus protection, can keep your computers and networks safe from attacks.
+Respected security software packages are available from Symantec, McAfee and Sophos amongst others.

 - A security package should include anti-virus and anti-spyware software, plus a firewall and email protection.